-The un-essay replaces a final paper for my Fundamentals of Anthropology class.
+The un-essay replaces a final paper for my Fundamentals of Biological Anthropology class.
 Some may say (and I have seen vicious comments on Twitter) that an un-essay is a missed opportunity for students to write a paper and get feedback on that paper.
 I absolutely agree that students need to learn how to write and how to write well.
 However, I also understand that they write in many classes, and that many classes squash rather than encourage creativity.
 Also, please keep in mind that my students have 1-2 writing prompts a week, and I read and provide feedback on each and every one.

 An un-essay allows students to flex muscle they rarely get to flex, and allows them to engage with material in a way they normally wouldn’t.
 Furthermore, students have stated that they remember what they did far into the future, while they will forget what they wrote about in a paper the moment that paper is turned in.
 Finally, students actually express how proud they are of their un-essays and talk about how they show them off to friends and family.